-Assistant Professor: Matthew Siebert
+Assistant Professors: Catherine Nolan, Matthew Siebert, Christopher Tomaszewski

-Philosophy is the pursuit of wisdom by reasoning carefully about the answers to fundamental human questions such as: How should I live?
+Program Mission: Philosophy is the pursuit of wisdom by reasoning carefully about the answers to fundamental human questions such as: How should I live?
 How can I be happy?
 What is the most fundamental reality?
 What can be known?
 Is there a God?
 The Philosophy Major initiates you into the practices of philosophy (critical discussion, careful reading, and analytical writing) primarily by studying great works of philosophy.
 The Philosophy Minor strengthens your major by sharpening your thinking and by addressing philosophical questions at the root of every study or enterprise.
 In cooperation with St. Joseph College Seminary, the Philosophy courses are designed to meet the requirements for priestly formation.
 In keeping with the College's Catholic values and Liberal Arts tradition, the overall goal of the Philosophy program is to help you develop an integral and integrated understanding of your experience and studies, of your life as a whole, and of its place in the world.

-B. A. in Philosophy 120 hou ırs I. Core 50-53 hours In addition to the other Core Curriculum requirements, the following are specific core requirements: PH 200W Introduction to Philosophy: Ancient & Medieval 3 hours PH 202 Introduction to Logical Reasoning 3 hours II.
-Major in Philosophy hours 30 A. Basic Requirements 24 hours PH 302 Modern & Contemporary Philosophy 3 hours PH 305 Philosophy of Science & Nature 3 hours PH 301 The Good Life (Ethics) 3 hours PH 315 Philosophy of Knowing and Believing (Epistemology) 3 hours PH 316 Philosophy of Reality (Metaphysics) 3 hours At least 12 additional course hours from among Philosophy (PH) courses at the 300- or 400-level.
-12 hours

-Students who have met the Core Curriculum requirement in Philosophy with PO211 and PO212 may ask the Chair to exempt them from PH200W and to reduce this requirement from 9 to 6 hours.
+B. A. in Philosophy 120 hours I. Core Hours In addition to the other Core Curriculum requirements, 52 hours the following are specific core requirements: PH 200W Introduction to Philosophy: Ancient & Medieval PH 202 Introduction to Logical Reasoning l 3 ho 3 ho II.
+Major in Philosophy 30 hours A. Basic Requirements 27 hours PH 302 Modern & Contemporary Philosophy 3 hc PH 305 Philosophy of Science & Nature PH 301 The Good Life (Ethics) 3 ho 3 ho PH 315 Philosophy of Knowing and Believing (Epistemolo ogy) 3 ho ours PH 316 Philosophy of Reality (Metaphysics) 3 ho At least 12 additional course hours from among Philosophy (PH) courses at the 300- or 400-level.
+Students who have met the Core Curriculum requiren in Philosophy with PO211 and PO212 may ask the Cl to exempt them from PH200W and to reduce this requirement from 9 to 6 hours. nent iours